List of Ravenloft characters: Adam

-Adam was the darklord of Lamordia, a domain which "paid homage" to Frankenstein by Mary Shelley.
+Adam was the darklord of Lamordia, a domain that is an homage to Frankenstein (1818) by Mary Shelley.
 Known as Mordenheim's Monster or 'the Creature," he is an extremely intelligent and nimble dread flesh golem.
 Adam is the most successful creation of Dr. Victor Mordenheim in his research into the creation of life, albeit the one that causes him grief unmeasured.
 Adam reduced the doctor's wife Elise to a vegetative state and apparently murdered their adopted daughter Eva.
 The two are inextricably bound together: Dr. Mordenheim has Adam's immortality, and in return Adam shares the doctor's anguish.
 Usually hidden from sight, Adam is believed to spend most of his time on the Isle of Agony, part of the archipelago known as the Finger.

 "Ravenloft: Realm of Terror (1990) introduced mad scientist Dr. Mordenheim, his creation Adam, and their realm of Lamordia.
 Forbidden Lore (1992) then expanded on their story by detailing a secret society called Adam's Children".
 The adventure Adam's Wrath (1994) provided "the first in-depth look at the domain [...].
 Not only does it involve Ravenloft's star golem, Adam, but it also features 'a number of skeletal bats and flesh golems' that are the result of Adam's attempts to recreate Dr. Mordenheim's experiments".
 Adam was also a major character in the 1994 novel, Mordenheim, written by Chet Williamson.

+Jon Garrad, in the book Mary Shelley's Frankenstein, 1818–2018 (2020), criticized the original flesh golem in Advanced Dungeons and Dragons (AD&D) as "superficial" and "simplified" compared to its Frankenstein (1818) inspiration.
+However, Garrad argued that the 1990 Ravenloft iteration "partially rehabilitates the Frankenstein Creature", noting "Adam Mordenheim represents a step up from the Karloffian imitation in standard AD&D, back towards the pursuing threat of the novel, but this detail and depth is not grounded in any context or interaction".
+Garrad highlighted Adam's power within the game rules as the domain's "true antagonist" and while there are mechanical similarities to the flesh golem, Adam does not share visible characteristics and is instead described "as nimble, swift and clever".
+Garrad also criticized the lack of a proper relationship between Adam and Mordenheim, noting that characters are not in "metaphysical and personal opposition" which results in a "static, leaden pastiche of Frankenstein".